simonwhitaker/gibo/README.md

 Copy or symlink `gibo` into your $PATH.
 Done.

-## Bash tab completion
+## Tab completion in bash and zsh

-Bash users can enjoy the deluxe gibo experience by enabling tab completion of available boilerplate names.
+bash and zsh users can enjoy the deluxe gibo experience by enabling tab completion of available boilerplate names.

+### bash instructions

 Copy `gibo-completion.bash` into a `bash_completion.d` folder: